-All SCSBs offering facility of making application in public issues also provided facility to make application using UPI.
+All SCSBs offering facility of making application in public issues shall also provide facility to make application using UPI.

-Our Company was required to appoint three of the SCSBs as sponsor banks to act as a conduit between the Stock Exchanges and NPCI in order to facilitate collection of requests and / or payment instructions of the RIBs using the UPI Mechanism.
+Our Company will be required to appoint one of the SCSBs as a sponsor bank to act as a conduit between the Stock Exchanges and NPCI in order to facilitate collection of requests and / or payment instructions of the RIBs using the UPI Mechanism.